swissi2000/ProbeApp-Test/docs/ATCsetup.md

 ![](/images/pa136.png)

 Fill out the configuration parameters.
-If you need Help with any of the Parameters, select the *?* on the top right of the Configuration Screen and then hoover with the *?* over the Input-field you need Help with and a Balloon Help Message will give more information about what values are expected.
+If you need Help with any of the Parameters, select the *?* on the top right of the Configuration Screen and then hoover with the *?* over the Input-field you need Help with and a Balloon Help Message will provide more information.

 If the Spindle requires Tool Orientation, check the box **Requires Tool Orientation** and enter the required commands.